coreboot/coreboot/Documentation/payloads.md

 [SeaBIOS](https://www.seabios.org) is an open source implementation of the PCBIOS API that exists since the original IBM PC and was extended since.
-While originally written for emulators such as QEMU, it can be made to work as a coreboot payload and all the necessary code is in SeaBIOS' mainline code, or as a secondary payload load by another payload, e.g. it can be loaded from GRUB2 with the following menuentry in the run time config of GRUB2:
+While originally written for emulators such as QEMU, it can be built as a coreboot payload.
+It supports executing Option ROMs in a more complete fashion than coreboot.
+It also supports Multiboot.

+When chainloaded from GRUB2, the following menuentry could be used:

     menuentry "SeaBIOS" --unrestricted {
         root=(cbfsdisk)